Colyns002/StudentManagementSystem-Backend/README.md

-**Student Management System - Phase 1: Database Design**

-This phase focused on designing and implementing a relational database to manage academic records.
-The system tracks students, departments, courses, and enrollments using Microsoft SQL Server.

-Objectives
-1. Perform requirements analysis for a Student Management Information System (SMIS).

-2. Design an Entity-Relationship (ER) model.

-3. Implement 3rd Normal Form (3NF) to ensure data integrity.

-4. Script and execute DDL (Data Definition Language) and DML (Data Manipulation Language).

-**Database Schema**

-The database consists of four primary tables:

-1. Departments: Stores academic department details.

-2. Students: Stores student profiles linked to departments.

-3. Courses: Catalog of available subjects.

-4. Enrollments: A junction table managing the many-to-many relationship between students and courses.

-**Technical Stack**

-- Database Engine: Microsoft SQL Server 2025

-- Query Language: T-SQL (Transact-SQL)

-- Tooling: SQLCMD / SQL Server Management Studio (SSMS)

-**Key SQL Features Implemented**
-- Primary Keys & Identity: Used for unique record identification and auto-incrementing IDs.

-- Foreign Keys: Enforced referential integrity between tables.

-- Check Constraints: Validated data entry (e.g., ensuring course credits are greater than zero).

-- Complex Joins: Implemented multi-table joins to generate comprehensive student academic reports.

-**How to Run the Scripts**

-Ensure SQL Server is installed and running.

-Connect to your server using sqlcmd or SSMS.

-Run the scripts located in the /scripts folder in the following order:

-- Schema.sql (Creates the tables)

-- SeedData.sql (Populates the tables with sample data)
+# Student Management System - Full Stack Backend

+## Project Overview
+This project provides a comprehensive backend solution for an academic management system.
+It transitions from a relational database design to a functional RESTful API built with .NET 9.0 and SQL Server.

+## Phase 1: Database Architecture

+Requirements Analysis: Designed a relational model for a Student Management Information System (SMIS).

+Normalization: Implemented 3rd Normal Form (3NF) to eliminate data redundancy.

+Schema Design: Created four core tables:

+Departments: Academic units.

+Students: Profiles linked to departments.

+Courses: Subject catalog.

+Enrollments: Junction table for many-to-many relationships.

+Integrity: Enforced Primary Keys, Foreign Keys, and Check Constraints using T-SQL.

+## Phase 2: API & Backend Development

+Framework: Developed using ASP.NET Core Web API and C#.

+ORM: Integrated Entity Framework Core to map SQL tables to C# Models.

+CRUD Operations: Implemented full Create, Read, Update, and Delete logic for student records.

+Documentation: Integrated Swagger/OpenAPI for real-time API testing and endpoint visualization.

+## Technical Stack

+Language: C#

+Backend Framework: .NET 9.0 / ASP.NET Core

+Database: Microsoft SQL Server

+ORM: Entity Framework Core (EF Core)

+Tools: Visual Studio 2022, SSMS, Git, NuGet

+## API Endpoints (CRUD)

+GET /api/Students: Retrieves a list of all students.

+POST /api/Students: Adds a new student record (automatically handles ID generation).

+PUT /api/Students/{id}: Updates existing student details based on a matching ID.

+DELETE /api/Students/{id}: Removes a student record from the database.

+## How to Run the Project

+### 1. Database Setup

+Navigate to the /scripts folder.

+Execute Schema.sql to create the table structures.

+Execute SeedData.sql to populate the tables with sample data.

+Update the ConnectionStrings in appsettings.json with your local SQL Server instance details.

+### 2. Launch the API

+Open the solution file (.sln) in Visual Studio.

+Select the http profile from the debug dropdown menu.

+Press F5 to start the application.

+Open your browser and go to http://localhost:5178/swagger to start testing.